top of page

 Wooden spoon

-Before I could afford my etching press I used my trustee wooden spoon, with lots of rubbing and elbow grease!
-I still use it for cut out designs that would move and shift in my etching press.
-For example a print like this, using easy carve lino.
+Before I could afford my etching press, I used my trustee wooden spoon, with lots of rubbing and elbow grease!
+I still use it for cutout designs that would move and shift in my etching press, such as this print using easy-carve lino.

 Baren

 A baren is a disc-shaped tool, often with a handle on the back.
-Like a wooden spoon, a baren is used to apply pressure and transfer the ink from a lino block to the paper.
+Like a wooden spoon, a barren applies pressure to transfer ink from a linoleum block to paper.

 Glass artist Thomas Peitit Glass makes glass printers' barens.
-Each baren is individually handmade in Derbyshire and available in 12 beautiful colours and 3 sizes.
+Each baren is individually handmade in Derbyshire and available in 12 beautiful colours and three sizes.
 I’d recommend the medium size barren.
 Approx £48.

 The Slama Press is a type of baren designed for hand printing.
-The pressure of rotating steel balls in it's base transfer pressure.
-There are far more points in contact with the paper, so the ink will transfer onto the paper a lot quicker.
-They are quite expensive, starting at £165 but a far cheaper alternative to buying a printing press.
-They come highly recommended from several members in York printmakers.
+The pressure of rotating steel balls in its base transfers pressure.
+There are far more points in contact with the paper, so the ink will transfer much more quickly.
+They are expensive, starting at £165, but a far cheaper alternative to buying a printing press.
+Several members of York printmakers highly recommend them.

 An etching press is a machine with two metal rollers.
-The inked up lino block and paper are placed on the flatbed of the press.
-When the handle is turned, this slides between the two rollers under pressure.
+The inked-up lino block and paper are placed on the flatbed of the press.
+When the handle is turned, the block slides between the two rollers under pressure.
 I call it my glorified mangle.
-Obviously it's a lot more refined than that!
+Obviously, it's a lot more refined than that!

 Registration multi-coloured prints